 Megan attended Western Illinois University majoring in Early Childhood Education and adores teaching our littlest actors at Junior Theatre.
 Megan stays active at Junior Theatre by teaching classes, teaching at Performing Arts Camp, and instructing speciality workshops.
 She is also the Secretary of Davenport Junior Theatre, Inc.

 When she's not busy at Junior Theatre, Megan enjoys being a busy preschool teacher, scrapbooking, catching any live theatre she can find time for, and spending time with her son, Tanner.

-(Teaches: Improv, Advanced Acting)
+(Teaches: Improv, Character Craze)

 Erik is both honored and thrilled to be serving as a teacher with the Davenport Junior Theatre staff.
 Born and raised in the Quad Cities, Erik grew up in Davenport where he was very involved with improvisation, drama, and show choir at Davenport North High School.
 After graduation, he attended the University of Northern Iowa, double-majoring in Elementary Education and Speech Communications.
 While at UNI, Erik stayed heavily involved in theatre, performing roles with both community as well as university theatre, and was also a founding member of UNI Playback: A Storytelling Form of Improv.